navigation

 It’s about reminding people that there are alternatives.

-Even if only a handful of people see my name on that ballot and think, “Actually, yeah… that’s closer to what I believe,” then it’s worth it.
+Even if only a handful of people see my name on that ballot and think, “That’s closer to what I believe,” then it’s worth it.

 I’m not a career politician.